jboi-github/GameFrame/README.md

 ## How to use in your project

 ## Checklist to setup a project with full featured GameFrame
+- [ ] Clone the GameFrame project and build it
+- [ ] Create a new project for your App, give it a name and ensure the follwoign features:
+  - [ ] Check "Use CoreData" and "Use CloudKit"
+- [ ] Find a place in your folder structure, ensure that "Don't add to any project or workspace" is selected
+- In the project setting, "Signing&Capabilities" add:
+  - [ ] "iCloud", check "CloudKit" and create or check a container.
+This will also add the "Push Notifications" capability
+  - [ ] "In-App Purchase"
+  - [ ] "Game Center"
+  - [ ] "Background Modes", here check the "Remote Notifications" to get notified on changes in iCloud-Data, when changed on other devices
+- [ ] Now you have a Framework folder in your project.
+Drag and drop in XCode, from the window that has the GameFrame project open, the GameFrame product `GameFrame.framework` into the XCode window that has your project open, into the Framework-Folder.
+  - [ ] Check "Copy items if needed"

+Close the GameFrame project.

 ## Checklist to deploy ready implemented App
 You're ready to go?
 Did all the implementation?
 It's tested?
 It's profiled and performance tuned?